Tim Hulse – Club Chairman

 I was elected Chair of our Club in April 2015 and I’m responsible for overseeing our Club as a whole together with the Committee.
 My role is to help develop our Club in a progressive and positive manner with three broad aims; competitive, inclusive and camaraderie.
-Running wise my preference is now the longer distances and I have PB’s of 3:09 (Chester Marathon in 2012) and 1:23 (Stafford Half Marathon in 2016).
+Running wise my preference is now the longer distances and I have PB’s of 2:59 (Manchester Marathon in 2018) and 1:21 (Stafford Half Marathon in 2017).
 As Chair I’m motivated to achieve PB’s in all areas for our Club (see 3 aims above), and am happy to help members achieve individual PB’s.
 Feel free to talk to me anytime (on a run or in the bar after is ideal) about ideas and how we can continue to improve our Club.

 Helping to promote our Race events in a professional, safe and profitable manner.